Make (software): Variants

-POSIX includes standardization of the basic features and operation of the Make utility, and is implemented with varying degrees of completeness in Unix-based versions of Make.
+POSIX includes standardization of the basic features and operation of the Make utility, and is implemented with varying degrees of compatibility with Unix-based versions of Make.
 In general, simple makefiles may be used between various versions of Make with reasonable success.
 GNU Make, Makepp and some versions of BSD Make default to looking first for files named "GNUmakefile", "Makeppfile" and "BSDmakefile" respectively, which allows one to put makefiles which use implementation-defined behavior in separate locations.

-Behavior

-Make is typically used to build executable programs and libraries from source code.
-Generally though, Make is applicable to any process that involves executing arbitrary commands to transform a source file to a target result.
-For example, Make could be used to detect a change made to an image file (the source) and the transformation actions might be to convert the file to some specific format, copy the result into a content management system, and then send e-mail to a predefined set of users indicating that the actions above were performed.

-Make is invoked with a list of target file names to build as command-line arguments: